 Nobody really knew how big Woodstock was going to be.
 Not even Janis Joplin a.k.a. the pearl.
 She found out about the festival just a couple of days prior.
-Thankfully, she did not have another commitment and her and her band said yes to the performance.
+Thankfully, she did not have another commitment, and her and her band said yes to the performance.
 When she told her band they had a gig, she did not make it a big deal because she did not know how big of a deal it really was.
-It was not until they arrived and saw the amount of people in the crowd that they realized what a big thing this was.
+It was not until they arrived and saw the number of people in the crowd that they realized what a big thing this was.

 Janis Joplin was among the performers who performed on day two of Woodstock.
 She was also one of the biggest stars to perform.
 Despite her star status, Janis and her band did not leave after their iconic performance.
 They stayed at the festival until the end, to experience it all.

 Woodstock was a place where people could come together and share their beliefs.
 Most attendees shared the notion that love literally made the world go round and that it was the answer to world peace.
 Others relied heavily on spiritual matters and took to reading tarot cards and doing psychic readings.